josefs/meta-paper/paper.md

 ## Stencil computations
 \label{sec:stencil}

-Stencil computations consists of computing elements in the result array from a fixed pattern of neighboring elements in the input.
+Stencil computations consist of computing elements in the result array from a fixed pattern of neighboring elements in the input.
 Since adjacent elements share neighbors there is a lot of potential for sharing computations between elements.
 Exploiting this is not possible